HMS Révolutionnaire: British service: Napoleonic Wars

 Revolutionnaire was recommissioned in April 1803 under the command of Captain Walter Lock.
 On 20 May 1803, Revolutionnaire captured the French dogger Grand Adrian (or Grand Adrien).
 Two days later Revolutionnaire and captured Alexander.
 The next day Revolutionnaire captured Windboud.

 Lock then sailed Revolutionnaire to Gibraltar on 5 June.
 Eight days later, Revolutionnaire captured the French merchant vessel Hirondelle.
 (Note: The advance payment of prize money was £860.
 A second advance was £6944.
 As captain, Lock would have received one-quarter of the money, or £1951, or somewhere between four and eight years' salary.
 The able and ordinary seamen, landsmen and boys would have shared a quarter also, though not equally.)
 In August, Captain Robert Hall took command for the Channel.
 On 16 October 1803, Revolutionnaire captured the French sloop Sophia, of eight men.
 Then on 1 December Revolutionnaire captured the French schooners Ceres, and her crew of 76 men, and Marian, in ballast.
 As the size of her crew makes clear, Ceres was a privateer.
 Two days later Revolutionnaire recaptured the American brig Tartar.
 In December, Revolutionnaire returned to Britain from the West Indies.

 In April 1804 Revolutionnaire was recommissioned under Captain the Honourable Henry Hotham.
 By November she was off the coast of the United States and stopped in at Norfolk, Virginia.
 Then she sailed up to New York where she picked up $750,000 in gold to take back to Britain.
 Hotham would have received a commission of about 1% of the value for carrying the money.
+In January 1805, she was driven ashore on Long Island, New York, United States.

 On 1 and 4 July 1805, vessels in a squadron captured Harmony and Rachael.
 Revolutionnaire was one of the 39 vessels that shared in the prize money.
 (Note: So many vessels shared that when the prize money was paid some ten years later, a captain's share was £6 11s.
 A seaman's share was 3d.)